vsoni555/Operations-Analytics-Investigating-Metric-Spike/README.md

 You are required to provide a detailed report for the below two operations mentioning the answers for the related questions:

-User Engagement: To measure the activeness of a user.
+1.User Engagement: To measure the activeness of a user.
 Measuring if the user finds quality in a product/service.
 Task: Calculate the weekly user engagement?
-User Growth: Amount of users growing over time for a product.
+2.User Growth: Amount of users growing over time for a product.
 Task: Calculate the user growth for product?
-Weekly Retention: Users getting retained weekly after signing-up for a product.
+3.Weekly Retention: Users getting retained weekly after signing-up for a product.
 Task: Calculate the weekly retention of users-sign up cohort?
-Weekly Engagement: To measure the activeness of a user.
+4.Weekly Engagement: To measure the activeness of a user.
 Measuring if the user finds quality in a product/service weekly.
 Task: Calculate the weekly engagement per device?
-Email Engagement: Users engaging with the email service.
+5.Email Engagement: Users engaging with the email service.
 Task: Calculate the email engagement metrics?